tzamalisp/cross-ai-lib/README.md

   * Scaling: Normalization, Standardization, Gaussianization
   * Dimensionality Reduction: PCA

-## AI Models
+### AI Models

-Here are represented the Neural Network models that are implemented for the 1D dimension, i.e. for the time-series analysis, including the corresponding citation for each one:
+Here are presented the Neural Network models that are implemented for the 1D dimension, i.e. for the time-series analysis, including the corresponding citation for each one:

 XceptionTime